how to prepare for a phd vivaHow to Prepare for a PhD Viva (UK Guide)

+Learning how to prepare for a phd viva is an essential skill for UK university students.
 The viva voce — the oral defence of your doctoral thesis — is the final hurdle of a PhD, and for many candidates the most nerve-wracking.
 The good news is that the viva is a structured, predictable examination, and thorough preparation makes an enormous difference.
 This complete UK guide explains what a viva is, who attends, how long it lasts, the questions examiners typically ask, the possible outcomes, and exactly how to prepare so you walk in confident.

 What Is a PhD Viva?